 Built in 1984, the 50 units at Valley View Apartments are in need of extensive renovations.
-It is HDP's intent to substantially renovate Valley View using MTW program funds if an associated Plan Amendment is successful.
-Successful completion of this renovation will preserve this much needed affordable housing for some years to come.
+It is HDP's intent to substantially rehabilitate Valley View using MTW program funds if the submitted MTW Plan Amendment is approved by HUD.
+Successful completion of this rehabilitation will preserve this much needed affordable housing for some years to come.